tom-seidel/java-playground/README.md

 Each folder in this repository is a self-contained project or demo, with its own purpose and learning goal.
 Here’s what you’ll typically find inside each project:

-- `Main.java` – Entry point of the project
+- Entry point like `Main.java` or similar
 - Additional classes and utilities
 - Simple and clean console output
 - Clear folder naming based on the topic